ASLP-lab/FMSU/README.md

 ---

 ## 4. Results
-We comprehensively evaluate FM-Speech against 11 advanced speech LLMs (including Qwen3-Omni, Audio Flamingo 3, Gemini 3.1 Pro, etc.) on FMSU-Bench.
+We comprehensively evaluate FM-Speech against 11 advanced speech LLMs (including Mimo-Audio, Audio Flamingo 3, Gemini 3.1 Pro, etc.) on FMSU-Bench.

 **FM-Speech achieves a state-of-the-art average score of 72.8%** among open-source models, outperforming the original Qwen3-Omni (69.4%) and surpassing proprietary models like Gemini 2.5 Flash and Gemini 3 Flash.
 It closely approaches the industry-leading Gemini 3.1 Pro (74.0%), demonstrating the immense effectiveness of our data curation and progressive fine-tuning framework.